 As a salesperson, your ultimate goal is to deliver products or services that satisfy your customers’ needs and wants.
-While you may encounter challenging situations where customers are unhappy or dissatisfied with your offerings, it’s essential to remember that the customer is always right.
+If you ever face tough situations where customers aren’t satisfied, always keep in mind: the customer is always right.

-Explore five powerful reasons why the customer is always right and how following this principle can lead to better customer satisfaction, loyalty, and, ultimately, increased sales:
+Explore five powerful reasons why the customer is always right.
+See how following this principle can lead to better customer satisfaction, loyalty, and, ultimately, increased sales:

-An Overview of “The Customer is Always Right”
+- Should we be in favor of “The Customer is Always Right”?

 Before we dive into the five powerful reasons why the customer is always right, it’s important to understand the origins.